timou0911/Ethernaut-Writeup/8. Vault ★★☆☆☆/README.md

 ### Dynamic Arrays

-Given that the length of a dynamic array can be modified, it is impractical to store its data in the same way as fixed-size types.
-Rather, a marker slot is used to store the array's length, and the slot of the first element is determined by hashing the marker slot's number.
-The following elements are subsequently stored after it.
+Similar to dynamic arrays, a mapping is stored in a marker slot.
+However, the process of accessing an element is different since the elements are stored separately in slots determined by their corresponding keys and the slot storing the mapping.

 For example,